-While Öland is known for its historic windmills and where-ever you drive you will see them by the sides of the road in various states of repair, Öland is still an island of windmills.
+While Öland is known for its historic windmills and wherever you drive, you will see them by the sides of the road in various states of repair, Öland is still an island of windmills.

 Tall modern windmills dot the landscape, towering far higher than their old wooden cousins.

-Öland is old, people have lived on this island for thousands of years, and the locals have kept many of the ruins and rune-stones in good order.
-Some have been reduced down to scattered stones as the rock was carted away for building, but a surprising number still remain.
+Öland is old, people have lived on this island for thousands of years, and the locals have kept many ruins and rune-stones in good order.
+Some have been reduced to scattered stones as the rock was carted away for building, but a surprising number remains.